 A couple weeks ago I experienced a forest fire.
 We were on a trip spending some time in the Okanagan which the night before had a huge lightning storm that started 20 fires in the area.
 There was a plume of smoke at the top of the mountain when we arrived and we watched it grow and move down the mountain throughout the day.
 Surreally we spent the evening sitting around with neighbours sipping wine and watching the glow of the fires and occasional columns of flames as whole trees caught.
 One was south of the town and another across the lake.
 We listened to updates of how our host’s friends down the road were being evacuated, reassurances that the fire wasn’t moving towards us and if winds changed there would be plenty of evacuation notice.
 Everyone was remarking how strange it is that something can be so devastating and beautiful at the same time, and it was weirdly beautiful to watch, the same way the flickering glow of a campfire is mesmerising.
 Binoculars were passed around and as the sun set the glow of the fires intensified.

 Unlike the residents we had no home to worry about and all our belongings were basically packed up and ready to go.
-Our host came back with a stack of photo albums from their friend’s who was being evacuated and I considered what I would grab if a fire was moving towards our home, grateful to never have had to make that decision.
+Our host came back with a stack of photo albums from their friend’s place and I considered what I would grab if a fire was moving towards our home, grateful to never have had to make that decision.

 There’s no doubt that climate change will mean an increase in forest fires.
 A study commissioned by the EU found that with climate change dry areas are moving more north increasing forest fire risks.
 Areas of the sub-arctic in Canada, Sweden, and Latvia are burning and Greenland had a large fire last year just south of the ice sheet.
 According to this CBC Interview these arctic wildfires are even more difficult and damaging – peat moss releases large amounts of carbon dioxide when burned, the fires go deeper into the ground because of the moss and require more water, plus the soot and ash in the air blows north and blankets the arctic ice creating a dark surface and causing it to melt faster.